Azure-Samples/app-service-dotnet-manage-storage-connections-for-web-apps/README.md

   platforms: dotnet
 ---

-# Getting started on log streaming for Functions using C# #
+# Getting started on managing storage connections for Web Apps in C# #

- Azure App Service basic sample for managing function apps.
+ Azure App Service basic sample for managing web apps.
+  - Create a storage account and upload a couple blobs
-  - Create a function app under the same new app service plan:
+  - Create a web app that contains the connection string to the storage account
-    - Deploy to app using FTP
-    - stream logs for 30 seconds
+  - Deploy a Tomcat application that reads from the storage account
+  - Clean up

 ## Running this Sample ##